Three Principles of the People: Mínquán or Governance Rights

-The Principle of Mínquán (民權主義, Mínquán Zhǔyì) is usually translated as "democracy"; literally "the People's power" or "government by the People."
-To Sun, it represented a Western constitutional government.
-He divided political life of his ideal for China into two sets of "powers": the power of politics and the power of governance.
+The framing of 'democracy' (民權主義 (Mínquán Zhǔyì, Principle of people's right)) in the Three Principles of the People differs from the typical Western view democracy, being based in Liang's interpretation of General will, which prioritizes the power of the group over individual freedoms.
+Sun viewed traditional Chinese society as too individualistic and stated that individual liberty must be broken down so that the Chinese people could pressed together, using the metaphor of adding cement to sand.

 Four Rights of the People

 The power of politics (政權 (zhèngquán)) are the powers of the people to express their political wishes and keep administrative officers in check, similar to those vested in the citizenry or the parliaments in other countries, and is represented by the National Assembly.
 The power of the people is guaranteed by four constitutional rights: the right to election (選舉), recalling (罷免), initiative (創制), and referendum (複決).
 These may be equated to "civil rights".

 Five Power Constitution

 The power of governance (治權 (zhìquán)) are the powers of the administration to govern the people.
 He criticized the traditional three-branch democratic government for vesting too much power in the legislative branch.
 He expanded and reworked the European-American three-branch government and the system of checks and balances by incorporating traditional Chinese administrative systems to create a government of five branches (each of which is called a Yuan (院 (yuàn, court))) in a system known as the Five Power Constitution.
 The state is divided into five "Yuan"s: Legislative Yuan, the Executive Yuan, and the Judicial Yuan came from Montesquieuan thought; the Control Yuan and the Examination Yuan came from Chinese tradition.
 (Note that the Legislative Yuan was first intended as a branch of governance, not strictly equivalent to a national parliament.)